Conan (books): Berkley series, 1977

-Bantam series, 1978-1982
+Bantam series, 1978–1982

 A series of non-Howard material continuing and supplementing the Lancer/Ace series.
-Bantam numbered their volumes in order of intended publication, but in the event volume 5 was issued after volume 6, and volume 7 was issued without numbering.
+Bantam numbered their volumes in order of intended publication, but volume 5 was actually issued after volume 6, and volume 7 was issued without numbering.
 Volumes 1-6 were later reissued by Ace Books in 1987 and 1991 and Tor Books from 2001 to 2002.